iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The deprecated ToolSettingsValue.ts has been removed.

-### Package @bentley/ui-components
+### Changes in `@bentley/ui-components`

 #### Hard Deprecations

-A couple of already `@deprecated` APIs are now being hard-deprecated by adding a `DEPRECATED_` prefix to increase consumers' awareness about future removal of the APIs:
+A couple of already `@deprecated` APIs are now being hard-deprecated by adding a `DEPRECATED_` prefix to increase awareness about future removal of the APIs:

 - `Tree` to `DEPRECATED_Tree`.
 Recommended replacement - `ControlledTree`.
 - `withTreeDragDrop` to `DEPRECATED_withTreeDragDrop`.
 We don't have a replacement for that yet.

-As a short term solution consumers can simply do a rename when importing the package, e.g.:
+As a short term solution, you can simply do a rename when importing the package, e.g.:

 ```ts
 import { DEPRECATED_Tree as Tree } from "@bentley/ui-components";